Search engine is loading. Please wait…

 Do I need an International Driving Permit to rent a car in Canada?

-Many visitors rent with a valid driver’s license from their home country.
-Many rental companies accept foreign licenses, but an International Driving Permit (IDP) is strongly recommended if your license is not in English or French, or if it uses a non-Roman alphabet.
-Bring your original license as well.
+Many visitors can rent with a valid driving licence from their home country.
+An International Driving Permit is strongly recommended if your licence is not in English or French, or if it uses a non-Roman alphabet.
+Bring your original licence as well.

 Which side of the road do drivers use in Canada?